CASFRI/PostgreSQL-Table-Translation-Framework/README.md

     * e.g. PadConcat('str1,str2,str3', '5,5,7', 'x,x,0', '-', TRUE, TRUE)

 * **NothingText**()
     * Returns NULL of type text.
-Used with the validation rule False() and will therefore not be called, but all rows require a valid translation function with a return type matching the **targetAttributeType**.
+Used with the validation rule False() and will therefore not be called, but all rows require a valid translation function with a return type matching the **target_attribute_type**.
     * e.g. NothingText()

 * **NothingDouble**()
     * Returns NULL of type double precision.
-Used with the validation rule False() and will therefore not be called, but all rows require a valid translation function with a return type matching the **targetAttributeType**.
+Used with the validation rule False() and will therefore not be called, but all rows require a valid translation function with a return type matching the **target_attribute_type**.
     * e.g. NothingDouble()

 * **NothingInt**()
     * Returns NULL of type integer.
-Used with the validation rule False() and will therefore not be called, but all rows require a valid translation function with a return type matching the **targetAttributeType**.
+Used with the validation rule False() and will therefore not be called, but all rows require a valid translation function with a return type matching the **target_attribute_type**.
     * e.g. NothingInt()

 * **GeoIntersectionText**(*geometry* **geom**, *text* **intersectSchemaName**, *text* **intersectTableName**, *geometry* **geoCol**, *text* **returnCol**, *text* **method**)